-There are a lot of subtitles on this batch of best short films from the H. P. Lovecraft Film Festival–nearly half of the selected films were foreign languages.
-This gives me a chance to keep up with the French I learned in highschool eons ago.
+There are a lot of subtitles on this batch of best short films from the H. P. Lovecraft Film Festival–nearly half the selected films were in foreign languages.
+This gives me a chance to keep up with the French I learned in high-school eons ago.

 It’s hard to pick out a favorite from this batch.
 There are three I like very much, and others are pretty good.

-Before we get to the films, there’s a bonus music video of a song titled “The Calling,” from a band named Infinite Spectrum; it’s part of a thematically connected series of songs that musically retell Lovecraft’s The Haunter of the Dark.
+Before we get to the films, we start with a bonus music video of a song titled “The Calling,” from the band Infinite Spectrum; it’s part of a thematically connected series of songs that musically retell Lovecraft’s The Haunter of the Dark.

 “The Calling” is about Blake’s search for the church on Federal Hill.
 A sample of the lyrics:

 The distant view I spied for months.

 I ask a merchant about the church

 Of Gothic stone and tall dark spire.

 He makes the cross and turns away.

 To find the church of stone.